How to Beat Nakamoto in the Race: Main Results on Safety of Height 1

 \section{Main Results on Safety of Height 1}

-We recall that $a$ denotes the adversarial arrival rate, $h$ denotes the honest arrival rate, and $\Delta$ denotes the propagation delay upper bound.
-The total arrival rate is denoted by $\lambda=a+h$ and the fraction of adversarial arrivals is $\beta=a/\lambda$.
+We recall that $a$ \dg{represents} the adversarial arrival rate, $h$ \dg{represents} the honest arrival rate, and $\Delta$ \dg{represents the upper bound on network delays.
+In the remainder of this paper, we denote the} total arrival rate \dg{as} $\lambda=a+h$, and the fraction of adversarial arrivals \dg{as} $\beta=a/\lambda$.

 \begin{theorem} Under the proof-of-work Nakamoto consensus protocol, the bait-and-switch attack maximizes the probability of violating the safety of height 1. \end{theorem}